about

 2.0 Code Structure

 Figure 1.
-Demo_Crate Package directory in VS Code
+Demo_Crate Package in VS Code

 Rust code structure is based on crates and packages: